 What to use in a white wine sauce? – ask Decanter

-‘The basic rule is don’t use anything you would not be happy to drink,’ says Rosi Hanson, author of Recipes from the French wine harvest.
+‘The basic rule when cooking with wine is don’t use anything you would not be happy to drink,’ says Rosi Hanson, author of Recipes from the French wine harvest.

 ‘It does depend on what you are cooking, and how long the sauce will simmer and reduce.’